Department of Health Policy and Management (GRAD)

 Financial Management

-In order to assure adequate preparation for these courses, students admitted to the healthcare financial management minor usually have completed courses in finance, microeconomics, and calculus.
+In order to assure adequate preparation for these courses, students admitted to the healthcare financial management concentration usually have completed courses in finance, microeconomics, and calculus.

 Requirements